 Figure 2 shows the logical representation of a Pod.
 Each physical server has identical configurations with respect to memory, CPU, and storage components.
 This model can use internal disks on a dense server or an external direct-attached storage (DAS) to host mailbox databases and logs.
 You can increase the number of mailboxes by scaling out the building block configuration and expanding the Exchange deployment per requirements.

-This paper describes a reference implementation of a building block architecture for 8,000 mailboxes.
-It has a single DAG spanning across two sites with the local site having two copies of Exchange mailbox databases and the remote site having a single passive copy of the Exchange databases.
+This paper describes a reference implementation of a building block architecture for 2,500 mailboxes.
+It has a single DAG with two copies of Exchange mailbox databases - one active and one passive.

 Figure 2 Pod architecture for Exchange deployment